ombr/blog.evlaa.com/_posts/2016-09-08-startup-communication-tools-for-photographers.markdown

 If you need to manage different social network accounts, Hootsuite is a great tool to do it quickly and easily.
 You just need to connect your different accounts and then you can **manage all of them directly from Hootsuite**.

-You will be able to easily engage with your followers, **schedule posts**, manage content through all the different global networks, follow the influencers, follow the mention you could have, find what's going on in your sector...
+You will be able to engage with your followers, **schedule posts**, manage content through all the different global networks, follow the influencers, follow the mention you could have, find what's going on in your sector...

 You don't need to connect to your different networks as you will have all of them at the same place.
 That's great, right?

 For example on Twitter, you can have a stream with keywords and Hootsuite will show you all the tweets with that keywords at the same place.

 They have a **free plan that allows you to manage up to 3 accounts**.
-Check it out and you'll see that you will save so much time.
+Check it out and discover how much time you will save.

   * [Buffer][buffer]{:target="_blank"}